 So, fine-tune your email signature.
 For brand identification, it would be great to design one.
 It'll help recipients associate you and your company with the logo.
 And if they like the design, they'll at least start reading your email.

+Be sure to enhance image clarity and sharpness with a tool like Picsart before uploading your visuals to your signature.
+You’ll want your logo to look its best.
 The cozy logo together with your image would be ideal, but the informative part of your signature is as important as the visual.

 Social Media Buttons